 A licensee may ask Ofwat for a determination where a customer specific agreement cannot be reached or they remain dissatisfied with the application process.
-A licensee may refer issues to Ofwat at any stage of the application process.
-Please refer to Ofwat's Procedure for handling water supply licensing determinations viii.
+A licensee

 2.4 Access criteria

 These criteria apply to water input to UUW's supply system by a licensee under a combined supply agreement.